stefchrono/Sudoku_Solver/README.md

 # Sudoku_Solver
-This is an implementation of a backtracking algorithm implemented on Sudoku puzzles.
+This is an implementation of a backtracking algorithm showcased on Sudoku puzzles.

 I have used Selenium to access Sudoku.com and to build an intelligent way of parsing sudoku table cell values, through html anchors, tags etc.